Ellijay, Georgia

-Ellijay is a city in Gilmer County, Georgia, United States.
-The population was 1,619 at the 2010 census.
+Ellijay, occasionally spelled Elijay, is a city in Gilmer County, Georgia, United States.
+Its population was 1,862 at the 2020 census.
 The city is the county seat of Gilmer County.

 Agriculture is important in Gilmer County, known as the "Apple Capital of Georgia."
 The city holds an annual Georgia Apple Festival in October.

-Former President Jimmy Carter and his wife Rosalynn own a pine cabin second home in Ellijay.
+Former President Jimmy Carter owned a pine-cabin second home in Ellijay.
 Other tourists are attracted to the mountains and whitewater kayaking.

 History

 This area was long settled by cultures of indigenous peoples.
-It was known as part of the homeland of the historic Cherokee people.
-They had a village here, at the confluence of the Ellijay and Cartecay rivers, which together form the Coosawattee River.
+It was known as part of the historic homeland of the Cherokee people until the US government's policy of ethnic cleansing of Native Americans from the Southern States saw them forcibly displaced to Oklahoma in 1838.
+They had a village here, at the confluence of the Ellijay and Cartecay Rivers, which together form the Coosawattee River.
+About 4,000 Cherokees died in the ensuing trek to Oklahoma.

 Ellijay (sometimes formerly spelled "Elejoy") is the anglicized form or transliteration of the Cherokee name Elatseyi, meaning "new ground".
 Other sources say it means "green place".

 Gilmer County was organized by territory cut from Cherokee County in 1832, and Ellijay was designated as its county seat in 1834.
-It was a fairly isolated and remote mountain community until the late nineteenth century.
+It was a fairly isolated and remote mountain community until the late 19th century.
 After the Marietta and Northern Georgia Railroad (later the Louisville and Nashville Railroad) was constructed through here in 1884, the railroad stimulated a boom in the timber industry by providing a profitable way to get lumber to markets.
 Many timber companies came into the area with their workers.

-More than a century later, another major transportation improvement was construction of the Zell Miller Mountain Parkway (Georgia 515, named for Georgia governor and U.S. senator Zell Miller), which was completed in 1991.
+More than a century later, another major transportation improvement was construction of the Zell Miller Mountain Parkway (Georgia 515, named for Georgia governor and U.S. Senator Zell Miller), which was completed in 1991.

 Geography

 According to the United States Census Bureau, the city has a total area of 9.2 sqkm, all land.
-It is situated at the confluence of the Ellijay and Cartecay rivers, which together form the Coosawattee River.
+It is situated at the confluence of the Ellijay and Cartecay Rivers, which together form the Coosawattee River.
 The Coosawattee flows west as part of the Oostanaula/Coosa/Alabama River watershed.
 The county seat is bordered to the east and south by the city of East Ellijay.

 Climate

-Ellijay lies within the Humid subtropical climate zone along with the majority of the rest of the southeastern United States.
-The highest elevations in the surrounding region reside in the Subtropical highland climate.
-Ellijay enjoys cool winters and warm summers, but neither would be considered extreme thanks to its slightly higher elevation than other areas in the south.
+Ellijay lies within the Humid subtropical climate zone along with the majority of the rest of the Southeastern United States.
+The highest elevations in the surrounding region reside in the oceanic climate.
+Ellijay enjoys cool winters and warm summers, but neither would be considered extreme due to its slightly higher elevation than other areas in the south.
 Winter snowfall is common, but generally on the lighter side.
-There are a few exceptions, one being the 1993 Storm of the Century which dropped 17 inches of snow in Ellijay.
-Summers are warm, though mild for southern standards, with temperatures topping out in the mid 80s during the summer months.
-Rain is evenly distributed throughout the year averaging 57.97 inches per year, as reported from the nearest NOAA reporting station in Jasper, Georgia.
+A few exceptions exist, one being the 1993 Storm of the Century, which dropped 17 inches of snow in Ellijay.
+Summers are warm, though mild for southern standards, with temperatures topping out in the mid 80s during the summer.
+Rain is evenly distributed throughout the year, averaging 57.97 inches per year, as reported from the nearest NOAA reporting station in Jasper, Georgia.